Graduate Skills Programme

 Before submitting your GSP ePortfolio you are required to attend at least one Weekly Workshop with a draft of your written work (i.e. with a copy of your GSP ePortfolio Template) in order to receive preliminary feedback which will help you ensure that you are on the right track.

 These Workshops are essentially small group support sessions where you can get more intensive support from the tutors on any aspect of your GSP work.
 You can attend as many as you wish, and we encourage you to attend as many as you can.

-The Weekly Workshops run every Wednesday 2-3pm in Room 408F in the Main Building.
+The Weekly Workshops run every Wednesday 2-3pm in Room 324 in 8 The Square.
 Please make sure to register before attending.